Less Dutch food for Britons due to Brexit | Economy

 The text continues below the photo.

-In 2015, the British share of Dutch exports of food was 11.5 per cent, and now stands at 7.6 per cent.
+In 2015, the British share of Dutch food exports was 11.5 per cent, and now it stands at 7.6 per cent.
 As a result, the UK has slipped from second to fourth place on the list of the most important trading partners in the region, after Germany, Belgium and France.

 Fruits and vegetables, in particular, cross the North Sea relatively less than they did in 2015.
 While the total export value of fruits and vegetables has since increased by 34 per cent, exports to the UK have actually fallen by 14 per cent.